LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 Holy Week: Living Holy Week Every Day...

 Each year the Church invites us to bring all of this to the Risen Christ.
-We relive the final days of the Savior in order to reinforce our conviction that resurrection always follows death, that victory always crowns our failures.
+We relive the final days of the Savior in order to reinforce our conviction that resurrection always follows death and that victory always crowns our failures.

 But understanding this can be difficult, especially during the horror of suffering, violence and death.
-It will be impossible if we fail to believe that without the cross there can be no resurrection.
+It would be impossible if we fail to believe that without the cross there can be no resurrection.

 In the First Reading for Passion Sunday, the prophet Isaiah refers to both “speaking” and “listening.”
 The true disciple is both a person who can speak boldly with “a well-trained tongue” and a person whose ear and heart are opened for listening.
 If we are to be a part of healing the brokenness of our world, we need the grace both to listen and to speak.